hmathies/Constructor-Hangman/README.md

 # Constructor-Hangman
-A command Line interface game
+A command Line interface game using Node.js